shrektan/ggTimeSeries/README.md

 <img src="README_files/figure-markdown_strict/waterfall-1.png" title="" alt="" style="display: block; margin: auto;" />

-Occurrence dot plot
+Occurrence Dot Plot
 -------------------

 Available as `stat_occurrence`.

 This one is a favourite in infographics.
-For rare events, the reader will probably find it convenient to have the count of events encoded in the chart itself and this is the purpose served by the occurrence dot plot.
+For rare events, the reader would find it convenient to have the count of events encoded in the chart itself instead of having to map the value back to the Y axis.

     # creating some data
     set.seed(1)